EdgrantHS/Wesley_Click/README.md

-# Cupid's Click
+# Wesley Click

-This is a dating simulation website for Valentine's Day.
-It's also an internal training project for the new members of Exercise FTUI.
+This is a dating simulation website for Wesley's birthday.
+It was originally an internal training project for the new members of Exercise FTUI called Cupid's Click.
+That repos is [here](https://github.com/Tianrider/Cupids_Click)

-## About Us
+## About Me

-We are Team A of Exercise FTUI 2024.
-We are the Cupid's Crew, and we are here to help you find your true love.
-We are a group of passionate individuals who are dedicated to helping
+I'm a computer engineering student at Universitas Indonesia and a member of the software deparmtment of Exercise FTUI.
+My name is Edgrant Henderson Suryajaya.

-### Members
+### Cupid's Click Original Members

 - **Manager:**	Wiellona Darlene Oderia Saragih
 - **Relation:**	Naira Raissa Hulaemi
 - **Creative:**	Aliya Rizqiningrum Salamun
 - **Design:**	Muhammad Riyan Satrio Wibowo
 - **Design:**	Clarissa
-- **Software:**	Edgrant Henderson Suryajaya
+- **Software:**	Edgrant Henderson Suryajaya (**Me**)
 - **Software:**	Christian Hadiwijaya
 - **Software:**	Naufal Hani Zakwan
 - **Software:**	Jonathan Frederick Kosasih